Adsea-Helmetguy/PomodoroTimerBeta-app/README.md

 My Objectives:
 1) Create a simple html page that uses single page application.
-2) Use typescript and tailwind.css, if not try with react as well
+2) Use typescript and tailwind.css and make this a frontend focused application!
-3) research how others did their pomodoro timer, and can html, typescript, tailwind be used for phone application?
-4) Does this application need backend?
-If yes why and how?

 Target for my Second repo:
 1) make it cute and fluffly with cats